karencfisher/wordle-vibes/README.md

 # Wordle Vibes

 A React-based Wordle game built with Vite, featuring a complete implementation of the popular word-guessing game.
-Built largely using "vibe coding" and human tweaked.
+Built largely using "vibe coding" and human tweaked to taste.
+Includes features such as hints, word clues, and a scoring system.

 ## Features